Winter 2014 - January to April 2014 - Updated 2014-04-18 00:50 EDT

 in your sysadmin base directory.Change the ownership and group of this quota report file to yourself and your group.
 (Always change files stored in your own account to your own sysadmin userid.)

-with the correct option to do a full login as User 100
+correct option to do a full login as User 100.

-with the right option and userid to do the full login.user100
+the right option and userid to do the full login.Do all the following section as user100 in the user100 home

 Exceed the soft block limit by creating a 600KB file with this command: